dredremontes/fn_MD_FDA/README.md

 Steered MD
 ==========

-Define pull groups on integrin and fibronectin:
+Define pull groups on fibronectin:
 ```
 $> gmx make_ndx -f npt.gro
 $> a1-26
-$> name 20 int_a
+$> name 20 pull
 $> a1348-1367
-$> name 21 int_b
+$> name 21 hold
 ```
 Create constraints
 ```
 $> gmx genrestr -f npt.gro -n index.ndx -o R_A.itp
 $> gmx genrestr -f npt.gro -n index.ndx -o R_B.itp
 ```
 These position restraints need to be defined in their respective protein chain .itp files.
-For the restraint on int_a, we can add the following to the bottom of the topol_Protein_chain_A.itp file:
+For the restraint on 6-ARG, we can add the following to the bottom of the topol_Protein_chain_A.itp file:
 ```
 #ifdef POSRES_R_A
 #include "R_A.itp"
 #endif
 ```
-For the restraint on int_b, we can add the following to the bottom of the topol_Protein_chain_B.itp file:
+For the restraint on 96-ILE, we can add the following to the bottom of the topol_Protein_chain_B.itp file:
 ```
 #ifdef POSRES_R_B
 #include "R_B.itp"